RDRC/SHUR Committees

 The Radioactive Drug Research Committee (RDRC) and the Subcommittee on the Human Use of Radioisotopes (SHUR) are subcommittees under the U-M Radiation Policy Committee.
 These subcommittees oversee research protocols involving radiopharmaceuticals and human subjects.
-Following the RCRC/SHUR reviews are complete, the protocol is submitted to the Institutional Review Board (IRB) MED for approval.
+Once the RCRC/SHUR reviews are complete, the protocol is submitted to the Institutional Review Board (IRB) MED for approval.

 RDRC